 Type of conditioning (tone vs. contextual) was consistently detected as a significant moderator for reconsolidation effects in our univariable models, mostly driven by frequent null results in contextual conditioning experiments.
-Importantly, however, the effect we found was nearly absent from multivariable models, perhaps due to its interaction with site of injection, as both types of conditioning tend to be studied with interventions in different brain structures. .
+Importantly, however, the effect we found was nearly absent from multivariable models, perhaps due to its interaction with site of injection, as both types of conditioning tend to be studied with interventions in different brain structures.

+Although one would expect that drug dose would be a relevant moderator for a pharmacological intervention, this was not the case in our meta-analysis, probably due to the low variability in the doses used for each drug, species and route of administration (which were used as normalizers in the analysis).
+This is likely due to the fact that, as protein synthesis inhibitors have been in study for many years, effective doses are well established and rarely varied in more recent studies.

 The changes in the relative importance of different moderators when multivariable and multilevel models are used underscore the importance of these methods to minimize confounding.
 Interestingly, the effect of intervention time, perhaps our best-established moderator, became stronger when multiple levels were added.
 Conversely, seemingly spurious factors such as region of origin or presence of a conflict-of-interest statement disappeared when research group was used as a level.

+Heterogeneity and replication failures

 Even after moderators and additional levels were included, however, much heterogeneity remained, suggesting that classic boundary conditions are not sufficient to explain discrepancies in the literature.
 This echoes recent failures in replicating post-retrieval amnesia studies, despite the use of similar protocols14,128.
 Minor differences in reactivation protocols, animal traits129, housing conditions130 or interactions between moderators could explain this additional heterogeneity.
 Nevertheless, it is also possible that heterogeneity and replication failures are due to biases in the literature.

 In this sense, the prevalence of randomization and sample size calculations in our sample was low, in accordance with previous surveys of preclinical studies131.
 Encouragingly, however, we found a higher level of blinding than reported in other areas131, mostly due to the use of automated freezing detection.
 Another interesting finding is the near absence of studies using female animals, which has also been pointed out in previous studies of fear conditioning132 and deviates markedly from current recommendations133,134.